On finite generation in magnitude (co)homology, and its torsion

 \begin{defn} A $\mathbf{C}$-module $\mathcal{M}$ is \emph{finitely generated} if there exists a finite set of elements $ m_1,..., m_k \in \bigoplus_{c\in \bC} \mathcal{M}(c) $, such that $\mathrm{span}(m_1,\dots,m_k)=\cM$. \end{defn}

-We can also characterize finitely generated modules in terms of simpler modules.
+We can also characterise finitely generated modules in terms of simpler modules.
 For each object $c$ of $\bC$, define a \emph{principal projective} $\bC$-module~$\cP_c$, as follows.
 The functor $\cP_c$ is defined on an object~$c'$ of $\bC$ by setting